mhbeals/mhwood.github.io/glossary/coordinate.md

 that the OCR coordinates of the rotated page either do not match the original **page coordinates** or that the rotated page must afterwards be regarded as a new ‘original’.” \[Neudecker and Antonacopoulos, 408\]

-“With their generous **margins**, clear type and good quality paper the bound volumes of the quarterlies resembled books rather than periodical publications.” \[DNCJ JS, 523\]

-"The overall effect was that the new review's pages, which were slightly larger, with a taller bottom **margin**, and a line shorter than the old quarterly pages, appeared lighter, brighter and more leaded." \[Shattock 2017a, 58\]

 "Some form of division of the newspaper pages into **‘zones’** or **‘segments’**" \[Edmund King, 180\]

 "Optical Character Recognition works through analysis of a document image where a scanned digital image that